Requesting support

 mailprocd,

-a home-grown local delivery agent which performs classification and
+our home-grown local delivery agent which performs classification and

-Mailing lists can be managed from the Mail section of the web interface,
+Mailing lists can be managed from the Mail section of the

-You can use the "Mail service" area of the web interface, or the
+You can use the "Mail service" area of the

 E-mail addresses can have multiple destinations of different types, such